Robinson Tax Advantaged Income Fund

 - Access to a diversified portfolio of municipal bonds which potentially minimizes the impact of issue-specific credit problems such as Detroit and Puerto Rico

 - Municipal Closed-End Funds are frequently more liquid than individual municipal bonds.
 Most Municipal CEFs trade throughout the day on the NYSE

 - Opportunity for investors to pursue an attractive level of income that is largely exempt from federal income tax (“tax advantaged income”)

 - Closed-end funds have the ability to utilize financial leverage in seeking to enhance the level of their returns.
 With interest rates currently at historically low levels, CEFs have the potential to obtain leverage at favorable borrowing rates

 Before investing you should carefully consider the Fund’s investment objectives, risks, charges and expenses.
-This and other information is in the prospectus and summary prospectus, a copy of which may be obtained by calling (800)207-7108.
+This and other information is in the prospectus and summary prospectus, a copy of which may be obtained on this website or by calling (800) 207-7108.
 Please read the prospectus or summary prospectus carefully before you invest.

 The Fund may not be suitable for all investors.
-We encourage you to read the Fund’s prospectus carefully and consult with appropriate tax and accounting professionals before considering an investment in the Fund.
+We encourage you to consult with appropriate tax and financial professionals before considering an investment in the Fund.